TrevorDBrown/DashAR/README.md

-# DashAR - An Augmented Reality-based Heads Up Display for Automobiles.
+# DashAR: An Augmented Reality-based Heads Up Display for Automobiles.
-DashAR is a virtual dashboard, implemented as an AR HUD.
+DashAR is a virtual dashboard, implemented as a HUD in AR.